hashintel/hash/apps/plugin-browser/README.md

 **Pages** will reload (the `popup` and `options` screens).
 **Scripts** (`background`, `content`) require clicking 'Update' in [Chrome](chrome://extensions) or 'Reload' in [Firefox](about:debugging#/runtime/this-firefox)

+You can **change the target API** in development in the 'Automated' tab (to become 'Settings').
+This will override the value set by environment variable.
+The target frontend URL is **not** configurable in this way, because it would involve introducing asynchronous code to generate links, which is all that the frontend URL is used for.
+You will need to replace the frontend URL you are sent to manually if needed, e.g. when you click on a link, replace 'http://localhost:3000' with 'https://app.hash.ai' in the link, or vice-versa.

 ### Permissions

 In Firefox, the following permissions via Tools-Addons must be set before the extension will work: